Growing Neomarica Walking Iris Plants

 Allow the plant to go dormant in winter and limit its watering to once monthly.
 Adding an ample amount of mulch will help with retaining moisture in the soil and insulating plant roots.
 Blooms of walking iris plants can be removed once flowering has stopped and the stems can be cut back in fall as well.
 Since walking iris tolerates a wide range of soil and light conditions, this hardy plant is quite versatile in the garden.
 Walking iris plants make an excellent accent along natural paths and pond edges.
 They look great when massed together and can be used as a taller ground cover in the shade.

-outdoor plants, flowering plants, garden plants, neomarica plants, walking iris plants, .
+In the garden, Neomarica irises can be grown in beds as massed plantings, or along borders.Label: flowering plants, garden plants, neomarica plants, walking iris plants, outdoor plants, .